dbgate/dbgate.github.io/premium.md

 </p>

 # DbGate Premium
 Premium edition is build on top of DbGate Community edition and brings guaranteed support and some advanced enterprise functionality.
+DbGate Premium will be released on September 2024, however, early BETA release is available now.

 ## Pricing